pingcap/tidb/docs/design/2021-10-20-table-attributes.md

 * `ADMIN SHOW DDL` requires `Super` privilege

 ### Inheritance
 Consider that if we add attributes for a table, all partitions of that table will inherit the attributes by default.
+As for `CREATE TABLE x LIKE y`, `x` won't inherit attributes from `y`.

 ### Priority
 We may support adding different attributes for both tables and partitions at the same time.
 For example, the attribute could be `merge_option=deny` on the table level but `merge_option=allow` on the partition level in the same table.